bytecodealliance/wasmtime/docs/langref.rst

         - Function signatures for indirect function calls.
         - Function flags and attributes that are not part of the signature.

+    function body
+        The extended basic blocks which contain all the executable code in a function.
+The function body follows the function preample.

     basic block
         A maximal sequence of instructions that can only be entered from the top, and that contains no branch or terminator instructions except for